The Quillen model category of topological spaces: The small object argument

 \section{The small object argument}

-In this section we construct two functorial factorizations of maps that will be shown in \secref{sec:factor} to be the two factorizations required by the factorization axiom M5 (see \defref{def:ModCat}).
+In this section we construct two functorial factorizations of maps (see \propref{prop:CofFact} and \propref{prop:TrivCofFact}) that will be shown in \secref{sec:factor} to be the two factorizations required by the factorization axiom M5 (see \defref{def:ModCat}).
+An important point for both of these factorizations is that the second map in the factorization must have the right lifting property with respect to a set of maps, each of which has a compact domain.
+Compact spaces are ``small'' in the sense that, because of Corollary~\ref{cor:CellGenFiniteSubcmp}, every map from a compact space into the colimit of a $\lambda$-sequence (see \defref{def:lambdaseq}) of relative cell complexes must factor through some intermediate stage of the $\lambda$-sequence, and this is the key fact that allows us to show that the second map in the factorization has the required lifting property.
 Both of these factorizations are examples of \emph{the small object argument} (see \cite{MCATL}*{Proposition~10.5.16}).